Open the server Apps tab

 mongodb_config:

-PORTHost port to expose(default: 27017)MONGO_USERRoot username(default: admin)MONGO_PASSWORDRoot passwordMONGO_DATABASEInitial database name(default: app)Deploy Your Stack
+PORTHost port to expose(default: 27017)MONGO_USERRoot username(default: admin)MONGO_PASSWORDRoot passwordMONGO_DATABASEInitial database name(default: app)Spin up the containers and verify the deployment.

 # Start all services